 This is a large shed with a lean to roof.
 The roof has a 2:12 pitch.
 You can easily modify the shed, by adding the double doors and windows to the tall wall.

 I have lots of other shed projects on the site so I recommend you to browse through all alternatives before starting the building project.
 See all my shed projects HERE.
 Moreover, check out PART 2 of the shed, so you learn how to build the roof and the double front doors.
+If you want to download these plans as a single 1 PDF file, with one complete Cut list and one complete Shopping list, check out the GET PDF PLANS button bellow.

 This woodworking project was about 12×24 lean to shed plans free.
 If you want to see more outdoor plans, check out the rest of our step by step projects and follow the instructions to obtain a professional result.